-Derek Harper is the Vice President of Information Technolgoy at Faurecia North America, based in Auburn Hills Michigan.
-In this role, Harper leads a team of more than 200 professionals located in 50 sites in the US, Mexico, and Canada.
-Harper’s responsibility includes development and execution of the company’s IT strategy with special focus on Digital Transformation, Manufacturing Execution Systems, SAP, and IT Operations.
+Gene Hopkins is Director of Applications within the Information Technology Department at Faurecia North America, based in Columbus, IN.
+In this role, Hopkins leads a team of professionals responsible for supporting applications as well as business process development & support for over 50 sites in the US, Mexico, and Canada.
+Hopkins’ responsibility includes supporting the design, development, and execution of the company’s IT strategy with special focus on Digital Transformation, Manufacturing Execution Systems, ERP (SAP), and Engineering IT Systems.

 Faurecia’s Digital Transformation